Classic children's songs from cinema

 Emotional and educational impact of children's songs

-Children's songs in films play a fundamental role in the emotional development and educational for children, facilitating the connection with their feelings.
+Children's songs from cinema play a fundamental role in it emotional development and educational for children, facilitating the connection with their feelings.

 Emotional and social development

-Children's songs promote emotional expressionhelping children to identify and manage their feelings in a positive way.
+Children's songs favor the emotional expression, helping children identify and manage their feelings in a positive way.

-These songs are effective tools for the development of languagebecause they introduce new vocabulary in fun and memorable contexts.
+These songs are effective tools for the development of the language, as they introduce new vocabulary in fun and memorable contexts.

-In this way, children develop key communication skills that will be useful to them in their education and daily life.
+Thus, children develop key communication skills that will be useful in their education and daily life.

 Reinforcement of values and teachings

-Songs like “Hakuna Matata” or “You’ve Got a Friend in Me” convey positive values such as optimism, friendship, and respect for others.
+Songs like “Hakuna Matat” or “There is a friend in m” broadcast positive values like optimism, friendship and respect for others.

 These messages help children understand and adopt social and ethical norms, promoting healthy behaviors and harmonious coexistence.